ASNE Reynolds Institute

 The ASNE Reynolds Institute was an intensive summer journalism training program for high school teachers and student media advisers sponsored by the American Society of News Editors and the Donald W. Reynolds Foundation hosted at Kent State University and four other college campuses.
 The final institute was held in July 2015.

-Instruction is based on the core tenets of journalism and the skills needed to produce a top-notch scholastic publication on paper or online.
+Instruction was based on the core tenets of journalism and the skills needed to produce a top-notch scholastic publication on paper or online.
 Topics covered during the workshop included: reporting, writing, editing, photojournalism, multi-media story telling, layout and design, opinion pages, journalistic credibility, ethics and responsibilities, the future of daily newspapers and business-side skills.
 First Amendment matters and the state of scholastic press freedoms were also key topics.

 The Institute enabled and energized a corps of teachers to: